-To assess the impact of varying forms of context on the performance task, we formulate four distinct prompt strategies for each of the 65 tasks:
+To assess the impact of varying forms of context on the performance task, we formulated four distinct prompt strategies, as illustrated in Figure~\ref{fig:prompt_strategy}.

-\begin{itemize} \item \textbf{No-Hint Prompt:} This foundational prompt includes only a fixed persona~\cite{khojah:25}, the source code, unit tests, and a request to improve the performance of this code.
-The persona directed the LLM to act as an expert Java developer tasked with improving code performance while preserving functionality.
-This prompt is designed to measure the LLM's ability to optimize code with no further information on what to do precisely.
+\begin{itemize} \item \textbf{No-Hint Prompt:} Contains the code and a general request to improve performance while preserving functionality.
+This measures the model's raw optimization capability without external guidance.

-\item \textbf{Prompt with Problem Description:} This prompt augmented the baseline with a natural-language hint.
-The hint describes the performance problem based on the performance issue description collected along with each task, and tests the model's ability to leverage semantic clues.
-The problem description was manually curated for each task to provide an effective performance description without giving away the solution.
+\item \textbf{Prompt with Benchmark:} Augments the baseline with the JMH benchmark source code.
+This provides structural pointers to the performance-critical paths and clarifies the evaluation metric.

-\item \textbf{Prompt with Benchmark:} This prompt augmented the baseline with the source code of the JMH benchmarks that will be used to measure the improvement.
-This provides a direct, structural pointer to the performance-critical code paths being measured, and clarifies how exactly solutions will be judged.
+\item \textbf{Prompt with Problem Description:} Augments the baseline with a curated natural-language summary of the performance issue.
+This tests the model's ability to leverage semantic clues without explicitly revealing the solution.

-\item \textbf{Prompt with Both:} This prompt is the most comprehensive, augmenting the baseline with both problem description and benchmark information.
-This simulates an ideal scenario where a developer has thoroughly documented and benchmarked a known bottleneck. \end{itemize}
+\item \textbf{Prompt with Both:} Combines both the benchmark code and problem description.
+This represents the comprehensive scenario where a bottleneck is both well-documented and benchmarked. \end{itemize}

 This tiered design enables a fine-grained analysis of how different types of context information affect the models' optimization effectiveness.